spwhitton/oso2pdf/README.md

     $ oso2pdf my_chapter.html

-which will produce a file `my_chapter.pdf`.
+which will produce files `my_chapter-content.pdf` and `my_chapter-notes.pdf`.
 Optionally, specify the font for the conversion; the default setting is

     $ oso2pdf --font="Liberation Serif" my_chapter.html